-If you’re a beginner software developer and want to try your hand at Python, check out this list of top Python learning materials for newbies.
+If you're a beginner software developer and want to try your hand at Python, check out this list of the best Python tutorials and learning materials for newbies.

 But what if you're a seasoned developer who wants to switch to Python?
 Or an intermediate-level Pythonista looking to boost your skills?
 Don't worry, we've got you covered.

 Here are 14 Python resources dedicated to more advanced Python developers.

 Expert Python Programming is a book that explores the best practices in Python development, focusing on the needs of more advanced Pythonistas.
 It covers topics such as decorators (with case studies of caching, context manager, and proxy), super() and meta-programming, method resolution order, and a host of general PEP8 best practices.
 The strength of this book is its multi-chapter case study on writing and releasing a package and, eventually, an application.
 You'll also find useful tips about best practices like test-driven development, version control, and profiling.

 This book is rich with proven and battle-tested Python best practices illustrated by simple examples.
 It shows how to write better Python code in a step-by-step narrative.
 The work also serves as a great introduction to intermediate and advanced-level Python with in-depth, practical examples.